 Can my child choose whom to live with?

-The court solely determines which parent will be granted child custody.
-However, according to SC law, the court may significantly consider the child’s preference, depending on his or her “age, experience, maturity, judgment, and ability to express a preference.”
+The court solely determines which parent will be granted child custody in SC.
+However, according to SC custody law, the court may significantly consider the child’s preference, depending on his or her “age, experience, maturity, judgment, and ability to express a preference.”

 Are mothers more likely to be granted child custody?